senanu/b40/docs/ch01/ch01_rg.md

 3. List the 3 domains of life.
 Which are prokaryotic (don't have a nucleus) and which are eukaryotic (have a nucleus)?  {{site.space3}}

-4. Watch the 10 minute video at about [natural selection](https://www.biointeractive.org/classroom-resources/making-fittest-natural-selection-and-adaptation).
+4. Watch the 10 minute video about [natural selection](https://www.biointeractive.org/classroom-resources/making-fittest-natural-selection-and-adaptation).
 What is the adaptation being disucssed?
 Why do the animals vary between the 2 habitats?  {{site.space5}}
 5. What is an 'adaptation?' {{site.space3}}

     > Objective: Understand the scientific method